Spanish Mortgages for June

-In terms of upfront activity the level of mortgage enquiries has steadily increased since lockdown finished with August being unusually busy.
+In terms of upfront activity.
+The level of mortgage enquiries has steadily increased since lockdown finished.
+August was unusually busy.

-There are much higher levels of borrowers going through the mortgage application process in anticipation of looking for property in September and October.
-At present restrictions in place by the UK government in particular and warnings from other Governments like Germany has meant that the potential buyers whilst organising their lending requirements may find that it is early next year before they can realistically consider visiting Spain and securing a property.
+There are much higher levels of borrowers going through the mortgage application process in anticipation of looking for property.
+In September and October.
+At present restrictions in place by the UK government in particular.
+And warnings from other Governments like Germany.
+Means that the potential buyers, whilst organising their lending requirements.
+May find that it is early next year before they can realistically consider visiting Spain.And securing a property.

-Completions are still happening and those delayed by the lockdown are starting to make their way to Notary, Vendors and developers are now pushing hard to get committed to sales finalised.
+Completions are still happening.
+Those delayed by the lockdown are starting to make their way to Notary, Vendors and developers are now pushing hard to get committed to sales finalised.